saggusher/director-data-eng-hw/README.md

 A month of fake ratings data are stored at s3://hinge-homework/director-data-engineering/ratings.
 We will be designing an ELT pipeline to make this stuff useful.

 1. Spin up a database to store these ratings.
 As a reminder, Hinge uses Redshift, but feel free to use whatever is easiest for you.
 2. Create a table in your DB for each file in the S3 bucket, with each table name equalling its corresponding file name.
+For example, you will have a table called `fake_ratings_2018-02-01_0000_part_00`.
+You will have many tables.
 3. Design a schema that easily enables analysis on this dataset.
 Write whatever code you need to write to actually transform the ratings data into your schema.
 Below we've included some sample analysis questions which may be helpful as reference.
 4. Totally optional and not necessary extra credit: perform one of the below analyses on the dataset to show us how easy you made it, or show us something cool that you found yourself in the data.